-- Use VPN for each device individually.
+- Use the VPN for each device individually.

 You can easily determine your current download/upload speeds (latency, too) by visiting Speedtest.
 Make sure to run the Speedtest with and without VPN in order to determine how much speeds you lose.

 3. Try different servers

 When you want to address slow bandwidth or crippling latency in regards to VPN, you’ll need to check servers.
-The latency particularly depends on server location.
+The latency particularly depends on the server location.
 The further the server is from your geo-location, the slower the speed will be.
 The data package needs to travel more and thus your bandwidth will substantially slow down and latency will reach critical levels.

 Since it’s rather simple to switch between the servers, you can try it in combination with Speedtest to find out what’s the best-suited server for your current needs.
-If you stream something — most servers will do.
-In case you’re playing online games — stick with the closest one.
+In case you’re playing online games, stick with the closest one.

-3. Check antivirus and firewall
+4. Check antivirus and firewall

 - In the Windows Search bar, type Allow app and open Allow an app through Windows Firewall.

-- Click on ”Change settings”.
+- Click on Change settings

-- Click on ”Allow another app”
+- Click on Allow another app

-- Browse for VPN in Program Files and add EXE file.
+- Browse for VPN in Program Files and add EXE file

-- Click ”Add”.
+- Click Add

 - Click OK to confirm changes.

-4. Reduce encryption level
+5. Reduce the encryption level

-The speed-wise, this is the order of encryption/decryption protocols:
+Speed-wise, this is the order of encryption/decryption protocols:

-- PPTP – fastest but outdated security standard
+➡️ PPTP – fastest but outdated security standard

-- L2TP/IPSec – slow but with an above-average security standard.
+➡️ L2TP/IPSec – slow but with an above-average security standard.

-- OpenVPN – high security, above-average speeds.
+➡️ OpenVPN – high security, above-average speeds.
 Probably the best protocol to use.

-- SSTP – slower than PPTP but faster than the rest.
+➡️ SSTP – slower than PPTP but faster than the rest.
 Mediocre protocol.

 You can try every one of them individually and choose for yourself.
 Also, as we already stated, it depends on your preferences and activity.
 For avoiding geo-restrictions, you don’t need an advanced encryption protocol.
 On the other hand, for the majority of tasks, encryption is highly advised.

-5. Upgrade the plan
+6. Upgrade the plan

 So, if you’re decisive to use a VPN service and all its benefits, you’ll need to pay for it most of the time.
 There’s a reasonable suspicion that VPN providers even throttle your speeds in order to force you to turn to paid plans, which seems to be a successful business design.